BlackJar72/CavernsOfEvil/README.md

 accross several classes, including all items due to the hard-coded connection to the player model.
 In short, the player model is probably not a good thing to immitate.

+These scripts contain referrence to third party code, most notably FastPriorityQueue by BlueRaja, but also the paid assets Procedutal Lightening and FinalIK.
+These entirely separate from this project and not include, but are required to use this code as-is.

 ## License

 These scripts are the creation and copyright (C) of Jared Blackburn, 2021-2022.
 These scripts, and only these scripts,